learnwithfair/PostgreSQL/README.md

 Thanks for visiting my GitHub account!

-This guide provides step-by-step instructions to install PostgreSQL on a Windows system, including optional setup for development with Node.js, Prisma, and Next.js.
+# PostgreSQL Installation Guide (Windows)

----
+> This guide provides step-by-step instructions to install PostgreSQL on a Windows system, including optional setup for development with Node.js, Prisma, and Next.js.

 ## Step 1: Download PostgreSQL